Mazeppa (poem): Literary significance and reception

 Babinski points out that although Mazeppa received a flurry of reviews upon publication, later critics of Byron have rarely addressed the poem.
 Certainly there is less scholarship on Mazeppa than on many of Byron's other narrative poems, and Mazeppa does not appear in Byron texts such as the 1978 Norton critical edition.

 However, Byron's poem was both popular and influential in the Romantic period.
 It was immediately translated into French, and was a source for French Romantic painters.
-Plays, equestrian circus performances, musical works, novels, more poems, various visual representations, and eventually films followed, some drawing directly on Byron's work, others via intermediary works by for example Hugo or Pushkin.
+Plays, equestrian circus performances, musical works, novels, more poems, various visual representations, and eventually films followed, some drawing directly on Byron's work, others via intermediary works by for example Liszt, Hugo or Pushkin.